 I don’t normally do wash and gos because I find that my hair is a lot less manageable on wash day if I have done a wash and go instead of a more protective style like a twist out or a braid out which is how I normally wear my hair.

-Wearing my hair in these styles makes my curly hair more predictable which usually saves me time on wash day.
+Wearing my hair in these styles makes my curly hair more predictable and easier to manage which usually saves me time on wash day

 When I wear my hair in a wash and go it’s more in it’s natural state so it’s a lot easier for it to get tangled and unruly.